specify/webportal-installer/README.md

 1. Verify the portal is working by visiting `http://your.server:8080/specify-solr`.
 1. Install a crontab as the update user to execute `make && make update` on a periodic schedule.
-An example crontab is included and can be installed with the command `crontab example.crontab`.
+An example crontab can be generated with `make example.crontab` and installed with `crontab example.crontab`.
+This example uses a period of ten minutes.
 1. Now when new exports are copied into `specify_exports` the portal will be automatically updated the next time the cron job runs.
 The last update time is shown on the main page.